How many students at Earlham receive financial assistance?

 In a typical academic year, 90-95% of Earlham's student body receives some form of financial aid.

 What is the difference between merit-based aid and need-based aid?

 Merit scholarships are awarded based on ability or academic performance.
-Earlham's Presidential Scholarship is one example of this type of award.
-Recipients are selected by the Admissions staff, based on your credentials reported in the admissions application file.
+Recipients are selected by the Admissions staff, based on the student's credentials reported in the admissions application file.
 Need-based aid is financial assistance based on a family's financial situation.
-Recipients are awarded funds through the Financial Aid Office, based on the information from the Free Application for Federal Student Aid (FAFSA).
+Aid is awarded through the Financial Aid Office, based on the information from the Free Application for Federal Student Aid (FAFSA).

 How is "financial need" determined?

 After you complete the FAFSA, the data is reported to the federal processor.
 Earlham then receives this information via a Student Aid Report or SAR.
 This SAR includes the "expected family contribution" or EFC.
 The difference between the EFC and the cost to attend Earlham is considered a family's financial need.
 For example, if Earlham's costs were $60,000, and a family's EFC was $6,000, that family's financial need is the difference, or $54,000.
 Earlham works to meet that need through a combination of federal, state and institutional resources.
 This may include grants and scholarships, work and student and parent loans.